analyticsplaybook/analyticsplaybook.github.io/testing/_posts/2016-03-13-intro_to_ab_testing.md

 ---

-layout: responsive
+layout: post
 title: Introduction to AB Testing and P-Values
+date:   2016-03-13
+author: Matt Gershoff
+category: testing
+tags:
+  - ab-testing
+  - p-values

 ---

-# Introduction to AB Testing and P-Values

-Author: Matt Gershoff
+###Information

 _A version of this post was originally published over at [ConversionXL](http://conversionxl.com/pulling-back-curtain-p-values-learned-love-small-data/)_

+###Article

 For all of the talk about how awesome (and big, don’t forget big) Big data is, one of the favorite tools in the conversion optimization toolkit, AB Testing, is decidedly small data.
 Optimization, winners and losers, Lean this that or the other thing, at the end of the day, A/B Testing is really just an application of sampling.